-Laxatives are medicines that help the body to get rid of poo.
-They are an essential part of the treatment of long-lasting constipation and soiling.
+Laxatives are medicines that help your body get rid of poo.
+They are an essential part of treatment for long-lasting constipation and soiling.

-- Laxatives are medicines that help the body to get rid of poo.
+- Laxatives are medicines that help your body to get rid of poo.

-- Your child should aim for 1 soft formed poo that is not painful to do, every day.
+- Every day your child should have 1 soft-formed poo that is not painful to do.

-- Laxatives are necessary until the body can manage a daily soft poo without help.
+- You need to take laxatives until your body can manage a daily soft poo without help.

 - Lactulose and macrogol are the most common and most effective medicines for children with constipation.

 - Children with hard or impacted poo sometimes need a bowel washout.

 See also our page on laxatives for adults.